-Eye Exams in O'Fallon, Wentzville, Hillsboro, Cottleville, and Cave Springs/St. Peters, MO
+Eye Exams in O'Fallon, Wentzville, Hillsboro, Cottleville, Cave Springs/St. Peters, and Cuba MO

 During your complete eye exam, your eye doctor will not only determine your prescription for eyeglasses or contact lenses, but will also check your eyes for common eye diseases, assess how your eyes work together as a team and evaluate your eyes as an indicator of your overall health.

-A comprehensive eye exam at our O'Fallon, Wentzville, Hillsboro Cottleville & St. Peters locations includes a number of tests and procedures to examine and evaluate the health of your eyes and the quality of your vision.
+A comprehensive eye exam at our O'Fallon, Wentzville, Hillsboro Cottleville St. Peters & Cuba locations includes a number of tests and procedures to examine and evaluate the health of your eyes and the quality of your vision.
 These tests range from simple ones, like having you read an eye chart, to complex tests, such as using a high-powered lens to examine the health of the tissues inside of your eyes.

 A common test that should be done every other year for patients is dilation.
 This is a test where we have dilating drops put into your eyes and our doctors get a view of the back of your eye to screen for potential diseases.
 It is important to have this done at least every other visit so the doctor can monitor any changes.
 For those patients that have diabetes, this is a test that needs to be monitored every year.

 Sometimes dialiation can be inconvenient.
 The drops leave you with light sensitive and blurry near vision for approximately 3-4 hours.
 Another option we give our patients is a test called the Optomap or Optos photo.
 Please go to our "Advanced Technology" tab to learn more about this option.